HHansi/Twitter-Event-Data-2019/README.md

 # Twitter Event Data
 These data sets consist of tweet IDs of collected data and keywords which describe the events occurred during the selected time frames as ground truth.
-More details about the data sets can be found from the reference paper <strong>"[Embed2Detect: Temporally Clustered Embedded Words for Event Detection in Social Media](http://arxiv.org/abs/2006.05908)"</strong>
+More details about the data sets can be found from the reference paper <strong>"[Embed2Detect: Temporally Clustered Embedded Words for Event Detection in Social Media](https://link.springer.com/article/10.1007/s10994-021-05988-7)"</strong> <br>
- which is under review. <br>
-If you use these data sets in your research, please cite the below reference.
+If you use these data sets in your research, please consider citing this paper and reference details are given below.

 ### Available data sets
 - MUNLIV - English Premier League 19/20 on 20 October 2019 between Manchester United and Liverpool